 - site-specific nature of course and connection to local learning opportunities;

 - new and previously unrepresented study abroad fields of study and/or destinations; and

 - any possible overlap with existing programs.

-Up to three proposals will be accepted for scholarship funding.
+A select number of proposals will be accepted for scholarship funding.

 The characteristics of a short-term study abroad program: